gauenk/stnls/README.md

 - Limited Batch Size for Image Processing: The memory cost implies a $2,4000 GPU (a Titan RTX has 24 GB) is limited to only a batch size of 4, while standard training procedures use batch sizes of 32 (small), 64, 128.
 Transformers commonly use larger batch sizes such as 1024 or 2048.

-## Related Code

-In this section, we distinguish this code-based from similar code:

-[NAT](https://github.com/SHI-Labs/Neighborhood-Attention-Transformer): This paper proposes using a neighborhood window for the attention map, rather than the entire image.
-A core CUDA kernel, [linked here](https://github.com/SHI-Labs/Neighborhood-Attention-Transformer/blob/main/natten/src/nattenqkrpb_cuda_kernel.cu), efficiently computes a neighborhood dot-product between Q and V. The `dnls` code base's `search` function is similar, but we compute patch similarity (i) using an optional optical flow and (ii) using the L2-norm instead of the dot product.

-[N3Net](https://github.com/visinf/n3net): This paper proposes a differentiable non-local K nearest neighbors search.
-Core CUDA kernels are [linked here](https://github.com/visinf/n3net/blob/master/lib/matmul1_kernel.cu) and [here](https://github.com/visinf/n3net/blob/master/lib/matmul1_bwd_kernel.cu).
-These kernels allow for efficient multiplication using indices in 1d.
-However, this kernel is only used for testing.
-For training, they compute the nearest neighbors search by first expanding the entire search space of features, say 1,000 - 5,000 sets of features, for each search location in the batch.
-This duplicatation of data consumes large amounts of GPU memory.

-[pyinn](https://github.com/szagoruyko/pyinn): This project combines Cupy and Pytorch functions.
-A core CUDA kernel, [linked here](https://github.com/szagoruyko/pyinn/blob/948388e4ee585b23ed41d352fc8863ea868874ad/pyinn/im2col.py#L48), computes the fold and unfold (im2col and col2im) functions.
-Their code does not allow for batching, so it is limited in the same way as standard fold and unfold.